wyntau/dotfiles/README.md

     2. Setup:

             make zsh
+    If you have your own aliases, put theme in `~/.zsh.alias`, zsh will load theme automatically.

 - ### Task `sublime`
     If you use `Sublime Text 2`, this task will add user Preference for it, and also add a [`Monokai-custom`](https://github.com/Jeremial/sublime-monokai-custom) colorscheme which supports Markdown file highlight.